claudiorivera/scavenger-hunt/README.md

 - Leaderboard shows list of users ranked by most items found
 - Collection item detail page shows the photo a specific user took of an item

+# New In This Version

+- Users can update their name and avatar on the "My Profile" page.

 # Future Improvements

 - Toasts for successfully adding items on admin portal
 - Collect page actions should be in a fixed position, instead of moving based on item description
-- Allow users to change name and avatar

 # Install